dedicatted/jenkins-repo/README.md

 #### default

-Installs the Jenkins server (including Git and GitHub plugins) and the Jenkins Job Builder, creates Jenkins users and turns on Jenkins security.
+Installs the Jenkins server (including Git, GitHub and Build Flow plugins) and the Jenkins Job Builder, creates Jenkins users and turns on Jenkins security.

 #### seed

-Creates the 'seed' job.
+Creates the 'seed' job and runs it for the first time.